Slow Cooker/Instant Pot Ribs

 - optional dash hot sauce my bbq sauce was spicy enough already

 Place ribs in a shallow baking dish and season with salt, pepper, garlic powder, and onion powder.
 Bake for 15 minutes and then turn over and bake for 15 more minutes.
 Drain fat.
+Note: You can skip this step if you don't want to render the fat off

 In a medium bowl combine BBQ sauce, ketchup, brown sugar, vinegar, Worcestershire, oregano, and liquid smoke and hot sauce if desired.